RTae/THATFISH_Project/README.md

 # THATFISH_MobileApp
-This is MobileApp that create with expo.This app is part of GEN111 From KMUTT
+This is Mobile application that create with React-native .This app is part of GEN111 From KMUTT